JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 @def title = "Getting Started with Julia for Actuaries"

 @def rss_pubdate = Date(2021,7,18)
-@def rss = "A quickstart guide to using Julia in actuarial workflows."
+@def rss = "A quick-start guide to using Julia in actuarial workflows."

 # {{fill title}}